-See Overview for detailed descriptions and processes.
-Relevant differences between the voicemailenabled switches and the Service Appliance are described in the following sections.
+See Overview on page 65 for detailed descriptions and processes.
+Relevant differences between the voicemail-enabled switches and the Service Appliance are described in the following sections.

 UBOOT

 UBOOT is the boot loader for the Service Appliance.
 The UBOOT; environment is accessed from a terminal emulator through the serial port when the switch is booted.